Point University

-Point University is a private evangelical Christian university in West Point, Georgia.
-It was founded in 1937 as Atlanta Christian College in East Point.
+Point University is a private evangelical Christian college in West Point, Georgia and was founded in 1937 as Atlanta Christian College in East Point.
 The college announced its name change to Point University in 2011 and relocated its main campus to West Point in June 2012.
+As of 2025, over 2,900 students are enrolled both onsite and online.

 History

 Atlanta Christian College

 Atlanta Christian College was founded in 1937 by Thomas Olin Hathcock (1879–1966), a prominent Fulton County, Georgia judge from 1914 until 1942.
 He and his wife, Nora Head Hathcock, were members of the Christian churches and churches of Christ, the denomination that the institution has always been affiliated with.
 The property for the campus was from a 300-acre farm Nora Hathcock had inherited.

 Following its 1937 founding, Atlanta Christian College devoted itself mainly to the education of ministers, missionaries, and other church-related workers.
 In 1965, the college became an accredited member of the American Association of Bible Colleges (AABC).
 In 1990, in conjunction with a broadening of its curriculum, the college was accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award associate and baccalaureate degrees.